carp-sushi/gsd-yesod/README.md

 # gsd-yesod

-An example http/json web-service written in Haskell using Yesod + Persistent.
+A learning exercise: create a simple http/json web-service using Yesod, Persistent, and Esqueleto.

 Domain Objects: